smolthing/frontend/content/articles/grpc/index.md

 ## 🗝️

+0. gRPC uses Protocol Buffers(Protobuf) to define the contract between services.
+All the servicse have to import the protobuf to implement or use the gRPC endpoint.
-1. Invalid fields will be thrown errors due to validation in Protocol Buffers.
+1. Invalid fields will be thrown errors due to validation in Protobuf.
 2. `import com.google.protobuf.gradle.id` to use the protobuf extension.
 3. `implementation("javax.annotation:javax.annotation-api:1.3.2")` is required for protobuf.
 4. `./gradlew generateProto` to build the protobuf separately.